 - 4. If the Activity is suitable, please do the following in this order: - a.
-Ensure that the Participant is equipped with all things necessary to undertake the Work for the Dole Place safely.
-E.g. personal protection equipment and clothing. - b.
-Commence the Participant in the Work for the Dole Place. - c.
-Schedule the daily attendance in the Participant's Calendar. - d.
-Monitor Participants attendance and completion of the Work for the Dole Place.
+Ensure that the job seeker is equipped with all things necessary to undertake the Work for the Dole Place safely. e.g. personal protection equipment and clothing. - b.
+Commence the job seeker in the Work for the Dole Place. - c.
+Schedule the daily attendance in the job seeker's Electronic Calendar. - d.
+Monitor job seeker attendance and completion of the Work for the Dole Place.